Some examples include:

 - Simulating the solutionising kinetics; the time required to dissolve precipitates into the solution phase.
 Establishing the sensitivity to both chemistry of the alloy and temperature as well as the sizes of the precipitate phases.

 - Finely solidified primary precipitate phases can be controlled to remain fine by controlling the heat treating temperature prior to forging and re-heating temperature for final forging or rolling.
-TC-PRISMA can be used to simulate the changes in size distribution as a function of chemistry and temperature and time to establish the sensitivity of the precipitate size distribution to these parameters.
+The Precipitation Module can be used to simulate the changes in size distribution as a function of chemistry and temperature and time to establish the sensitivity of the precipitate size distribution to these parameters.